 - Access to clinical trials offering potentially promising esophageal cancer treatments not available to the general public

 - Routine screening for people who are at high risk for esophageal cancer

 Esophageal cancer arises when cells that make up the tissue lining the esophagus grow out of control.

-The two most common forms of esophageal cancer are named for the type of cell that becomes cancerous and potentially malignant, spreading to other sites in the body.
+The two most common forms of esophageal cancer are named for the type of cell that becomes cancerous:

 - Squamous cell carcinoma (also called epidermoid carcinoma) arises from squamous (skin) cells, the thin, flat cells lining the esophagus.
 This particular type of cancer is most often found in the upper and middle part of the esophagus, but can occur anywhere along the esophagus.